Anorexia and Bulimia Eating Disorder Treatment Home

 How does the McCallum Place staff work with frequent purging?

-The small number of patients allows lots of support and one-on-one supervision during the hours after eating.
-We take into account metabolism changes associated with purging so that weight gain is gradual and safe.
+The small number of patients allows for customized support and close supervision during the hours after eating.
+We take into account metabolism changes associated with purging so that nutritional restoration is gradual and safe.

 Can McCallum Place accommodate a vegetarian diet?

-Yes.
-However, we cannot accommodate a strict vegan diet.
+Yes, we can accommodate a vegetarian diet and most physician-diagnosed food allergies.
+However, we cannot accommodate a vegan diet.

 Am I allowed to go to school/keep my job while in treatment?

-When appropriate, we encourage you to return to school or work.
+Yes, when appropriate.
 Initially, most people take a leave of absence from school or work for anywhere from two weeks to two months to stabilize.
+During the transition we encourage you to return to school or work.

 Can I maintain contact with family and friends?

-We do not discourage contact with family and friends but require that contact occur outside of scheduled program events.
-Passes are granted as patients goals are met.
-Passes outside the facility are offered to those in the recovery phase of treatment but not to those in the stabilization phase.
+Yes!
+We do not discourage contact with family and friends but require that contact occur outside of scheduled program events during visiting hours.
+Passes are granted as patients’ goals are met.
+Regular passes outside the facility are offered to those in the recovery phase of treatment.

 Will I be allowed to exercise?